 Is there a list of these sins?
 Well, I found a rather long list of them… 667 to be exact… you can glance through them by following this link, it includes the scripture verse where each sin is mentioned in the Bible.
 That’s crazy… 667???
 We do know that Moses brought down the 10 Commandments, for sure.
 Beyond that, I only glanced through the 667 (and didn’t verify any of the Bible verses)… many of them do seem like nono’s…

-None of us are exempt from sins or their temptations.
+None of us is exempt from sins or their temptations.
 Sometimes what’s easy for me to stiff arm is exactly what troubles you.
 We often try to rationalize them… pretending that this or that is A-OK when we know it’s really not.

 The mantra of overcoming our temptations has always been to recognize our vulnerabilities and avoid placing ourselves in tempting situations…

 “Don’t carelessly place yourself in tempting situations.
 Avoid them.”
 Proverbs 14:16